maxrosenboom/maxrosenboom/README.md

 ### Hi!
 I'm Max 👋
-I'm a computer science graduate who enjoys building things and learning about backend and network stuff.
+I'm a computer science graduate who enjoys building things with a passion for backend and network programming.
+My overall career mission is to contribute to the design and implementation of large-scale datacenter and cloud infrastructure, focusing on building automation and scalable applications.

 ### Contact
 You can reach me at: